YCAMInterlab/Duration/README.md

 (experimental, os x only)

-Audio track allows for visualizing an audio waveform and playing back sound through Duraiton along with your tracks.
+Audio track allows for visualizing an audio waveform and playing back sound through Duration along with your tracks.
 Currently only one audio track is allowed per project, and the duration of the project is fixed to the length of the audio track.

 ### Setting the duration
 Every project has a fixed Duration.
 To change it, click on the duration timecode value beneath the playhead current time code on the to panel and type a new duration.
 Your new duration value must match the timecode format of HH:MM:SS:MILS.
 Shortening the duration may result in some keyframes being clipped if they fall out of range.